-In Texas high school football, there are two seasons: Football Season, and Stepp Bomb Season.
+In Texas high school football in 2021, there are two seasons: Football Season, and Stepp Bomb Season.

 For the uninitiated, a “Stepp Bomb” is a Texas high school football coaching change broken by Dave Campbell’s Texas Football insider Matt Stepp, and considering he breaks about 90 percent of the coaching news in the state of Texas, the explosions tend to come fast and furious.
 That includes this year, where we’re tracking all the coaching moves across the state — already more than 100 of them.